Firasse123/TP3_EVENT/README.md

 - CVs: `cin` must be unique.
 The service validates on create/update.
 - Soft delete is used by default, with explicit restore and hard delete routes.
 - `cv.created` event is emitted when a CV is created.
+- CV lifecycle operations emit events that are persisted to `cv_history`.
+- Webhook listeners can react to CV history events for external integrations.

 ## Seed data